 WELL conducted an EV Trial in the latter half of 2017 with the cooperation of Electric Vehicle (EV) owners in Wellington and a number of participating retailers.
 The trial has enabled WELL to better understand the home charging behaviour of EV owners and to thereby understand the potential impacts on the network.
-The results of the trial and learnings gained from working with both consumers and retailers will be incorporated into the modification of our EV pricing in later 2018.
+The results of the trial and learnings gained from working with both consumers and retailers have been taken into account in the modified EV pricing, available from 1 July 2018.